ZAEDPolSl/noMapper/README.md

 ```

 ## Overview
 NoMapper is an NLP-based selector designed to search for specific sequences, markers, genes among DNA/RNA long-reads.
 Unlike traditional methods, NoMapper does not use alignment algorithms like Needleman-Wunsch or Smith-Waterman in its work.
 Instead, the entire concept of the system is based on the "*noMapping mapping*" approach, allowing for creating efficient sequence selector.

-## Getting Started
+## Getting started
 To use it, navigate to the "*Use noMapper*" section and follow the provided instructions.
 The tool requires a model and an encoder specifically tailored for the search of the desired sequence, marker, gene.
-For instance, if you are interested in searching for the FDXR gene, you can download and use the example NoMapper by obtaining the necessary files [File X] and [File Y].
+For instance, if you are interested in searching for the FDXR gene, you can download and use the example NoMapper by obtaining the necessary files `model.h5` and `cv.pkl` ([link](https://github.com/ZAEDPolSl/noMapper/releases/download/v0.1.0/FDXR.zip)).
 If you wish to search for sequences other than FDXR, you should go to the "*Prepare noMapper*" section.
 Here, you will find detailed instructions on how to train NoMapper to suit your specific needs.
 This flexibility allows you to adapt NoMapper for various genetic markers, enabling a wide range of applications.

 ## Use noMapper
 1. Go to the relevant directory